CoderPenguin1-dev/sled/README.md

 # Sharp Line-based EDitor

-SLED is a CLI line-based editor, similar to UNIX's ed.
+sled is a CLI line-based editor, similar to UNIX's ed.

 The main reason I made this was for fun, but I'm currently using it for Minty Launcher's publish script.

-There is basic script support for SLED.
+There is basic script support for sled.

 # General Usage
 You can see command documentation by typing in `?`.